GameDevTecnico/cubos/engine/samples/assets/saving/page.md

 With this, the files `sample/sample.int` and `sample/sample.int.meta` should have appeared on the `assets/` directory.
 The `.meta` file contains the UUID of the asset, which is used by the engine to identify it.

-Finally, the engine is configured the following way:

-@snippet assets/saving/main.cpp Configure

 Try running the sample yourself to see the files being created!